iasonask/spatial-disaggregation/README.md

 ```

 #### Notes

-An archive of more additional resources can be found [here](https://kth.box.com/s/ujly5s15dd5xkhdxk59r04ulks6mokrr) containing various other scripts and information
+For installing all required packages automatically you can create and activate a

-For installing all required packages automatically you can:
+virtual environment and then execute:

 ```bash
 pip install -r requirements.txt